Note Only SiteVault users with the Site Administrator system role can complete the tasks on this page.

 This option to designate a received document as a sponsor-provided template is available on the following document types:

 - Diary (blank)

 - Financial Disclosure Form

 - Participant Information Sheet

 Complete the following steps to specify whether a received document is a sponsor-provided template:

-- From the document’s All Actions menu, select Make Approved for Use, Make Current, or Make Final.
+- From the document’s Workflow Actions menu, select Make Approved for Use, Make Current, or Make Final.
 The option that’s displayed depends on the document type.

 - If the document should be designated as a sponsor-provided template from which you can make copies and edit if needed, select Yes.
-The document is approved and designated as a Sponsor Template and is available to be copied when needed.
+The document is approved and designated as a Sponsor Template and is available to be copied.

 - If no site-specific edits or copies are needed, select No. The document is approved and filed to your eBinder but isn’t considered a template.